Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Installation/Docker_Installation.md

 <figcaption>Profinity homepage</figcaption>
 </figure>

-To stop Profinity, enter `docker compose down` into the command line.
+To stop Profinity temporarily (keeping containers), use `docker compose stop`.
+To stop and remove containers, use `docker compose down`.

 ## Complex Setup for Production Deployments